JetBrains/kotlin-web-site/_posts/docs/2013-11-15-object-declarations.md

 ---
 layout: docs
-title: "Object Declarations"
+title: "Object Expressions and Declarations"
 category: docs
 ---

 Sometimes we need to create an object of a slight modification of some class, without explicitly declaring a new subclass for it. *Java* handles this case with *anonymous inner classes*.
 Kotlin slightly generalizes this concept with *object* expressions and *object* declarations.

-### Object expressions
+## Object expressions

 To create an object of an anonymous class that inherits from some type (or types), one writes:
 {% highlight kotlin %}